Lifailon/multranslate/README.md

     <strong>English</strong> | <a href="README_RU.md">Русский</a>
 </h4>

 Cross-platform terminal user interface based on the [Blessed](https://github.com/chjj/blessed) library for simultaneous text translation using several popular translation sources and `LLM`.
-All sources do not require an API access token (with the exception of official OpenAI).
+All sources do not require an API access token (with the exception of official OpenAI or OpenRouter).
 Supports automatic source and target language definition at code level between English and any of the [supported languages](#supported-languages), as well as access to translation history via [SQLite](https://github.com/WiseLibs/better-sqlite3) (up to 500 requests, after which old records from the history are automatically cleared).

 ![interface](/image/interface.jpg)